cx-language/cx/docs/lsp.md

 ## Multi-file projects

-A multi-file program needs a `package.cx` manifest for cross-file references to work; without one, each file is checked standalone.
+A multi-file program needs a `build.cx` file for cross-file references to work; without one, each file is checked standalone.
-Conversely, everything under the same `package.cx` target root is analyzed as one module, so independent programs sharing a package directory report redefinition errors.
-To keep several programs under one manifest, set `multitarget = true` in `package.cx` and give each program its own subdirectory (directly under the package root, or under `src/`).
+Conversely, everything under the same `build.cx` target root is analyzed as one module, so independent programs sharing a target root report redefinition errors.
+To keep several programs under one build file, set `multitarget = true` in `build.cx` and give each program its own subdirectory (directly under the package root, or under `src/`).